Los Angeles, CA – Drug, Alcohol, and Treatment Resources

 The California Medicaid system, Medi-Cal, provides medical coverage to financially challenged individuals.
 In 2015, the administrators of Medi-Cal enrolled in a program designed to help them facilitate addiction recovery.
 The program allows administrators to pay for case management, inpatient care, medication management, and recovery services.
 It has granted people with addictions access to a much more extensive array of services than they previously had.

 There are public resources available to help treat mental illness as well.
 There is a great deal of overlap between the populations of those struggling with mental illness and those struggling with drug addiction.
-Many mentally ill people use illegal drugs to self-medicate, or simply to help cope with stress.
+Many mentally ill people use illegal drugs to self-medicate or to help cope with stress.
 The L.A.
-Department of Mental Health has a 24-hour hotline for those in need, at 1-800-854-7771.
+Department of Mental Health has a 24-hour hotline for those in need, at (818) 452-1676.

 The mental health department also provides a number of resources, including: